Why Visual Analytics?

 Tabular Data with a Color for Negative Values

-Next, as an intermediate format between a text table and a full visualization, color can be applied to the sales and profit measures individually to show high and low values, but it still requires the viewer to reconcile ranges of color between the two measures.
+Next, as an intermediate format between a text table and a full visualization, color can be applied to show high and low values, but it still requires the viewer to reconcile ranges of color between the two measures.

 Tabular Data with Sales and Profitability by Color Gradients